-The net OXPHOS-capacity is calculated by subtracting L from P (Fig. 4).
-Then the net $P \gg O_2$ equals $P \gg (P-L)$ , wherein the dissipative LEAK component in the OXPHOS-state may be overestimated.
+The net OXPHOS-capacity is calculated by subtracting L from P (Figure 5).
+The net $P \gg O_2$ equals $P \gg (P-L)$ , wherein the dissipative LEAK component in the OXPHOS-state may be overestimated.
 This can be avoided by measuring LEAK-respiration in a state when the protonmotive force is adjusted to its slightly lower value in the OXPHOS-state-by titration of an ET inhibitor (Divakaruni and Brand 2011).
 Any turnover-dependent components of proton leak and slip, however, are underestimated under these conditions (Garlid et al. 1993).
-In general, it is inappropriate to use the term ATP production or ATP turnover for the difference of $O_2$ flux measured in states P and L. The difference P-L is the upper limit of the part of OXPHOS-capacity that is freely available for ATP production (corrected for LEAK-respiration) and is fully coupled to phosphorylation with a maximum mechanistic stoichiometry (Fig. 4).
+In general, it is inappropriate to use the term ATP production or ATP turnover for the difference of $O_2$ flux measured in the OXPHOS and LEAK states.
+P-L is the upper limit of OXPHOS-capacity that is freely available for ATP production (corrected for LEAK-respiration) and is fully coupled to phosphorylation with a maximum mechanistic stoichiometry (Figure 5).